Joining the Collective Plan is easy

 Your options will be different depending on how long you’ve been in the Collective Plan, and when you started working at Royal Mail.

-It’s important to understand that if you’re working for Royal Mail and are thinking about leaving the Collective Plan (once you’ve joined) you will only be able to leave and then re-join the Collective Plan once.
+It’s important to understand that if you’re working for Royal Mail and are thinking about leaving the Collective Plan you will only be able to leave and then re-join the Collective Plan once.

 1